prashantgupta24/node-randomstring/README.md

 ####Improving Coverage

 We used constraint based test generation to generate test cases which increased the test coverage significantly.
-The script <code>addconstraints.js</code> add the additional constraints to generate additional tests.
+The script <code>addconstraints.js</code> adds the additional constraints to generate additional tests.
 The screenshot for the improved test coverage is as follows <br>

 Coverage after constraint based test generation<br>